syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Color-Space.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}

 ## Named Action

 Named action allows execution of predefined PDF actions.
 The following predefined PDF actions are available: go to next page, go to prev page, go to first page, and go to last page.

+{% tabs %}

-{% highlight c#  %}
+{% highlight C# %}

 //Creates a new document with PDF/A standard.